bwilton93/shrekbnb/README.md

 # Take note of port provided in 'INFO  WEBrick::HTTPServer#start: pid=26468 port=9292' line

-# RuBnB can be now accessed through your browser using
+# Shrekbnb can be now accessed through your browser using
 http://localhost:port
 # or
 http://127.0.0.1:port